gsingh93/ggp-rs/README.md

 ggp-rs [![Build Status](https://travis-ci.org/gsingh93/ggp-rs.svg?branch=master)](https://travis-ci.org/gsingh93/ggp-rs) [![](https://meritbadge.herokuapp.com/ggp-rs)](https://crates.io/crates/ggp-rs)
 ======

-**Note**: This project currently requires using the nightly build of Rust, as the parser relies on unstable compiler features to generate the parsing code.
-The easiest way to maintain multiple distributions of Rust is [multirust](https://github.com/brson/multirust).

 `ggp-rs` is a library for creating GGP (general game playing) players in Rust that is based off of [GGP Base](https://github.com/ggp-org/ggp-base).
 While GGP Base allows the creation of players backed by a propositional network or a logic prover, this library currently only supports logic prover based players.
-Note that while this library is functional, it is still in early development.
-That means that the API may change, and there may be bugs and performance issues.
+The performance of this logic prover is comparable, if not faster, than the one in GGP Base.

 Please file an [issue](https://github.com/gsingh93/ggp-rs/issues) to report a bug or request a feature.
 Pull requests are welcome.

 ### Installation